OpenLMIS/openlmis-ref-distro/docs/source/developer-docs/contributionGuide.md

 4. *Commit* early and often to your branch

-5. *Re-base* your branch *often* from OpenLMIS `master` branch
+5. *Re-base* your branch *often* from OpenLMIS `master` branch - keep up to date!

 6. Issue a *Pull Request* back to the `master` branch - explain what you did and keep it brief to speed review!
 Mention the JIRA ticket number (e.g., "OLIMS-34") in the commit and pull request messages to activate the JIRA/GitHub integration.

 While developing your code, be sure you follow the [Style Guide](https://github.com/OpenLMIS/openlmis-template-service/blob/master/STYLE-GUIDE.md) and keep your contribution specific to doing one thing.